-The prediction market consensus for "Will Jerome Powell depart as Fed Chair by June 30 2026?" stands at 99.3%.
+"Will Jerome Powell depart as Fed Chair by June 30 2026?" is currently priced at a 99.0% implied probability in prediction markets.

 Current Market Pricing